Notes on Data Privacy

 The analysis work performed by reCAPTCHA runs completely in the background and website users are not informed that it is taking place.

-The data is processed on the basis of Article Art.
-6 (1) f GDPR.
-As website operator, we have a legitimate interest in protecting our website from malicious automated spying and spam.
+The data is processed on the basis of Article 6 (1) f GDPR.
+The website operator has a legitimate interest in protecting the website from malicious automated spying and spam.

-This page uses the Google Maps service.
+This page uses the Google Maps API.
 Your IP address needs to be stored in order for you to use Google Maps.
 This information is generally transmitted to and stored on a Google server in the USA.
-As the website provider, we have no influence over this data transmission, but we have concluded standard contractual clauses with Google intended to bring about a higher level of data protection with service providers.
-This can be accessed here: privacy.google.com/businesses/controllerterms/
+The operator of this site has no influence over the transmission of this data.

-Our website measures conversions using the Facebook pixel feature provided by Facebook, Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland (“Facebook”).
+Our website measures conversions using the pixel visitor interaction feature provided by Facebook Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland (“Facebook”).

 The Facebook pixel allows us to track users’ behavior once they have been forwarded to our website after clicking on a Facebook advert.
 This enables us to analyze the effectiveness of Facebook adverts for statistical and market research purposes and in order to improve our future marketing activities.

 The Facebook pixel is only activated after you have granted your consent within our request concerning cookie settings.
-You may withdraw or modify your selection there at any time with future effect (see Section 3).
+You may withdraw or modify your selection there at any time with future effect.

-You can also deactivate the custom audiences remarketing feature in the Ad Settings section at www.facebook.com/ads/preferences/.
+You can also deactivate the custom audiences remarketing feature in the ad settings section at https://www.facebook.com/adpreferences/ad_settings.
 To do this, you will need to be logged in to Facebook.

 The “Pinterest Tag” (individual code segment) from Pinterest Inc., 635 High Street, Palo Alto, CA, USA, (“Pinterest”) is embedded on our website.